ibm-cloud-docs/discovery-data/faqs.md

 {: #faq-more-collections}
 {: faq}

-If you want to add more than 5 collections to your project, and you have a Premium plan, you can request an increase to the collection limit by opening a support request.
+If you want to add more than 5 collections to your project and you have a Premium plan, you can request an increase to the collection limit by opening a support request.
 For more information, see [Getting help](/docs/discovery-data?topic=discovery-data-get-help).

 ## Can I find related documents after I add them to a collection
 {: #faq-keep-doc-relationship}